outdreamer/build-a-cure/docs/tasks/examples.md

 	- questions have the structure of a possible connection sequence forming a path in the problem system, formatted as a network

       - the patterns of these questions in producing relevant info for a problem can be used as insight paths
-      - alternatively, apply a general insight path of calculating which paths in the problem network have the sequence of input/output information that could produce the answering info to the query
+      - alternatively, apply a general insight path of calculating which paths in the problem network have the sequence of input/output info that could produce the answering info to the query
         - formatting the system with structural interface metadata (such as info gaps, intents, incentives, equivalences, & vertex variables) will make these optimal query patterns more obvious

       - identify the connection between components with the uncertain connection using inputs & definition routes of the connection